Low$_2$ computably enumerable sets have hyperhypersimple supersets: Atomless supersets

 Now, in all similar constructions, pulling balls from below is a source of innumerable problems.
-Just as a simple example, it becomes much more difficult to argue that balls outside~$H$ will eventually reach a permanent residence (consider the proof of \cref{lem:maximal:ball_movement_finite_part_1}).
-More seriously, it will be difficult to show that the sets $Y(\gamma,\rho)$, for~$\gamma$ on the true path, are c.e.
-To avoid this, we allow~$\alpha$ to have infinitely many children $\alpha\conc n$.
-Each block will ``reside'' at one of the children.
-In particular, while the $k\tth$ block is waiting at $\alpha\conc n$, all later blocks are established at children to the right of $\alpha\conc n$.
-When the $k\tth$ block is dissolved or released, it is now fine for $\alpha\conc n$ to pull all balls from the right, even those that were released to lower nodes.
+Just as a simple example, it becomes much more difficult to argue that balls outside~$H$ will eventually reach a permanent residence, since pulling balls back up is \emph{increasing} in the Kleene-Brouwer ordering.
+More seriously, it will be difficult to show that the sets $H\cup Y(\gamma,\rho)$, for~$\gamma$ on the true path, are c.e.
+So we will not do this.
+A work-around is to allow~$\alpha$ to have infinitely many children $\alpha\conc n$.
+While waiting for certification, each block will ``reside'' at one of the children.
+Indeed the block waiting at a child~$\beta$ will simply be $\SSS{\beta,\rho}{s}$.

+While the $k\tth$ block is waiting at $\alpha\conc n$, all blocks defined later will reside at children of~$\alpha$ that lie to the right of $\alpha\conc n$, namely, children $\alpha\conc m$ for various $m>n$.
+When the $k\tth$ block is dissolved (at step~(4) above), it is now fine for $\alpha\conc n$ to pull all balls from the right, even those that were released to lower nodes, and use them to constitute a new $k\tth$ block.

-One can think of $\alpha\conc n$ as representing the guess that $\domin$ starts majorizing $f^{\alpha,\rho}$ from input~$n$.
+One can think of $\alpha\conc n$ as representing the guess that $\domin$ starts majorising $f^{\alpha,\rho}$ from input~$n$.
 This is not exactly right but the intuition is not far off.

 Another point to make is that for distinct~$\rho$, the function $\domin$ may start dominating the various functions $f^{\alpha,\rho}$ at different locations.
-This means that following this plan for each~$\rho$ independently may not result with a single child on the true path.
-Therefore, a child $\alpha\conc n$ will wait until it has a certified $(\alpha,\rho)$-block \emph{for every~$\rho$}, and only then release them all.
+The argument above will show that for each $\rho\in \{0,1\}^e$, there is some child~$\beta$ that releases $\rho$-blocks infinitely often.
+However, to obtain a child of~$\alpha$ on the true path, we need the \emph{same~$\beta$} to work for all~$\rho$.
+Thus, in the definition of certification below, we will let a child~$\beta$ hold on to its blocks, until all of them (one for each~$\rho$) are certified, and only then will it release them all.